Ravinder Bhogal

 Ravinder Bhogal is a food writer, restaurateur, British chef, journalist and stylist.
 She opened her first restaurant, Jikoni, in Marylebone, London in September 2016.

 Bhogal's work and food spans flavours and culinary traditions from the Far East, South Asia, the Middle East, East Africa and Great Britain, and she celebrates the idea of immigrant cuisine.

 Ravinder has written several cookbooks and writes a regular monthly column for the FT Weekend and Guardian Feast.
 Bhogal is contributing editor at Harper’s Bazaar and regularly writes for The Observer Magazine, The Guardian and Vogue online.

 Early life

 Born in Nairobi, Kenya, Bhogal grew up in London.

 Career

 Books

 Bhogal has authored three books.
-Her debut book, Cook in Boots, won for the UK's Best First Cookbook at the Gourmand World Cookbook Award, which feature around 26,000 books from 136 countries.
 Cook in Boots was released in 2009 by HarperCollins.
 The cookbook was awarded the first runners-up prize of the World's Best First Cookbook at the Paris Cookbook Fair in February 2010.

 Jikoni: Proudly Inauthentic Recipes from an Immigrant Kitchen (Bloomsbury July 2020) won the 2021 IACP Cookbook Award and a Fortnum & Mason Award for Best Cookbook, and was shortlisted for the André Simon Award.

 Comfort & Joy: Irresistible Pleasures from a Vegetarian Kitchen (Bloomsbury) was released on 25 May 2023.
 The Independent profiled Bhogal and Comfort & Joy.
 Columnist Avery Yale Kamila included Comfort & Joy on her list of the best plant-based books of 2023.
 Condé Nast Traveler writer Arati Menon profiled Bhogal and Comfort & Joy.
 Fordham University included the cookbook on its list of recommendations from its English faculty.